TopChiller Centrifugal Chiller Manufacturer and Supplier China

 - Warranty up to 24 months after purchase

-Centrifugal Water Chiller is a Cooling device that produces a chilling effect by vapor compression cycle on chilled water, removing heat collected by chilled water as well as heat from the compressor through evaporator outside environment.
+Centrifugal Water Chiller is a big capacity cooling device that produces a chilling effect by vapor compression cycle on chilled water, removing heat collected by chilled water as well as heat from the compressor through evaporator outside environment.

 TopChiller is a highly experienced and professional manufacturer and supplier of Centrifugal Water Chiller in China for the last twenty years.